mateuszniechwiej/Unique-Shop/README.md

-The aim is to build a responsive e-commerce
+The aim is to build a responsive e-commerce website.